proxpero/proxpero.github.io/_posts/2017-2-14-an-implemenation-of-md5.md

 }
 {% endhighlight %}

 The real logic is contained in the private `md5Digest` computed property of the collection.
-It takes the bytes in the collection returns the array of bytes bytes that make up the hash.
-It is this result that is then turned into a `String` in the early property.
+It takes the bytes in the collection and returns the array of bytes that make up the hash.
+It is this result that is then turned into a `String` in the `md5` computed property above.

 I'm not going to go into point-by-point detail, but the code closely follows the explanation of md5 presented in [RFC 1321](https://tools.ietf.org/html/rfc1321) by [Ronald Rivest](https://www.youtube.com/watch?v=YQw124CtvO0).
-I've pasted documentation from [Wikipedia](https://en.wikipedia.org/wiki/MD5#Pseudocode) and [RFC 1321](https://tools.ietf.org/html/rfc1321) in the code as signposts for the curious. *Note:* I have **intentionally** leaned away from writing good, idiomatic, designed-for-clarity Swift by retaining the historical names for variables and functions, which are the heritage of a different era.
-If you want to understand this code, you will probably want to compare it to descriptions of the algorithm, and these will likely use the same names as the original.
+Within the code, I've interspersed snippets of documentation from [Wikipedia](https://en.wikipedia.org/wiki/MD5#Pseudocode) and [RFC 1321](https://tools.ietf.org/html/rfc1321) as signposts for the curious to follow. *Note:* I have **intentionally** leaned away from writing good, idiomatic, designed-for-clarity Swift by retaining the historical names for variables and functions, which are the heritage of a different era.
+If you want to understand this code, you will probably want to compare it to [some](https://www.quora.com/How-does-the-MD5-algorithm-work)  [descriptions](http://www.iusmentis.com/technology/hashfunctions/md5/) of the algorithm, and these will likely use the same names as the original.
 This code is not necessarily intended to [pass a review](http://stackoverflow.com/questions/109023/how-to-count-the-number-of-set-bits-in-a-32-bit-integer#comment1668520_109025). 😉

 {% highlight Swift %}
 extension Collection where Iterator.Element == UInt8 {